-- Prosecutions Rising: The average number of monthly prosecutions by the CPS has risen from 2 in 2013/14, to 13 in the first six months of 2015/16 (Appendix 6).
+- Prosecutions Rising: The average number of prosecutions by the CPS has risen from 2 a month in 2012/13, to 13 in 2015/16 (Appendix 7).
 Graph 4 below shows the growth in monthly prosecutions since 2012. - Total Prosecutions: There were 80 prosecutions for section 144 the first six months, April to September, of 2015.
-This brings the total number of section 144 prosecutions brought for a first hearing at a Magistrates court since 2012 to 326. - Length of Prosecution: The Ministry of Justice states that 66 prosecutions of section 144 LASPOA were completed between January and September 2015, taking an average of 83.6 days (12 weeks) to complete.
-(Appendix 7).
+This brings the total number of section 144 prosecutions brought for a first hearing at a Magistrates court since 2012 to 326. - Length of Prosecution: The Ministry of Justice states that 66 prosecutions of section 144 LASPOA were completed between January and September 2015, taking an average of 83.6 days (12 weeks) to complete (Appendix 8).
+This suggests quick, summary judgements and guilty pleas. - Deciding to Prosecute: The Crown Prosecution Service claims that it decides whether to prosecute section 144 offences based on the two stage test set out in the "Code of Crown Prosecutors" and its "Trespass and Nuisance on Land" legal guidance.